asana-examples/script-actions-examples/README.md

 const task_gid = "456";
 const workspace_gid = "789";

-// Set up the resource instances that you plan on using for your script here
-// The custom script will make these available for you so you don't need to worry about
-//
-// TODO: instantiate the resources that you plan on using in your script let tasksApiInstance = new Asana.TasksApi();

 /*
 ----------------------------------------------------------------------------------------
-Write your custom script below COPY and PASTE your script into the custom script rule.
+Write your script below, then COPY and PASTE your script into the script editor
 ----------------------------------------------------------------------------------------
 */